aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/presentationfactory/getpresentationinfo/_index.md

 ---
 title: GetPresentationInfo
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Creates new PresentationInfo object from file and binds presentation to it.
 type: docs
 weight: 40
 url: /net/aspose.slides/presentationfactory/getpresentationinfo/
 ---
-## PresentationFactory.GetPresentationInfo method (1 of 2)
+## GetPresentationInfo(string) {#getpresentationinfo_1}

 Creates new PresentationInfo object from file and binds presentation to it.